bkram/fm-dx-console/README.md

 # fm-dx-console

-A console client for [fm-dx-webserver](https://github.com/NoobishSVK/fm-dx-webserver).
+A console client for [fm-dx-webserver](https://github.com/NoobishSVK/fm-dx-webserver), which allows one to control the fm-dx-webserver and stream the audio.

 Requires [fm-dx-webserver](https://github.com/NoobishSVK/fm-dx-webserver) v1.0.8 or better.